jennyballif/jennyballif.github.io/_posts/2017-09-26-science-mom-s-guide-to-water-part-6.md

 guide4: SMG6-A3.pdf
 sciencemomguideimage: SMG6cover.jpeg
 ---
 In Part 5 of the water series we learned that although water is called the "Universal Solvent," it doesn't dissolve oil.
 But what about the things water can dissolve?
-In Science Mom's Guide to Water, Part 6, we explore what dissovles in water with several crystal growing activities:
+In Science Mom's Guide to Water, Part 6, we explore what dissolves in water with several crystal growing activities:

 {% include youtubeplayer.html id="https://www.youtube.com/embed/5pAuxot2sEY"%}